There are numerous reasons a lawyer may consider moving toward an alternative career path.

 Jennifer offers individual career and writing coaching and conducts seminars for attorneys.

-The ABA Legal Career Central - Alternative Legal Careers' page contains a selection of videos and blog posts on various aspects of alternative careers for lawyers.
+The ABA Legal Career Central - Alternative Legal Careers' page contains a selection of videos and blog posts on various aspects of alternative careers for attorneys.

 The page has good quality posts and links out to other ABA career resources.